-Root zone compaction protection must be installed where heavy equipment, vehicles or machinery or material storage may occur within the Tree Protection Zone.
-Acceptable materials include ground protection mats with steel plates, a combination of 8" wood mulch and 3/4" plywood or other methods directed by Urban Forestry.
+Root zone compaction protection must be installed where heavy equipment, vehicles or machinery or material storage may occur within 6 metres of a City tree.
+Acceptable materials include ground protection mats, a combination of 8" wood mulch and 34" plywood or other methods directed by Urban Forestry.
 Mulch must be removed by hand to prevent root damage and compaction during removal.